×

 A Certificate of Insurance (COI) outlines how much coverage a potential third-party vendor’s policy provides up to a specific dollar amount, along with the types of incidents that are covered, the effective date, and the expiration date.

-A Certificate of Insurance protects both yourself (the company) and your potential third-party vendor to ensure the financial security, peace of mind, and a risk management solution before they start working together.
+A Certificate of Insurance protects both yourself (the company) and your potential third-party vendor to ensure financial security, peace of mind, and a risk management solution before they start working together.

 A good COI should be customized to the request.
 For example, if the third-party vendor is insured up to $5 million in liability limits, but you (the company) are asking for $1 million, the third-party certificate should reflect the $1 million.